mukeswebrian/prime_number_generating_Genetic_Program/README.md

-This is a genetic program that finds prime number generating fucntions.
+This is a genetic program that finds prime number generating functions.
 The program was implemented using Python version 3.6.5

 Organization: University of Edinburgh, School of Informatics